-After considering the indicia of reasonableness, the testimony and evidence introduced at trial, and applicable law, it is apparent that the Chancellor incorrectly determined that annexation of Parcel 1 by Meridian is reasonable and should be approved.
-The Chancellor was manifestly wrong in granting Parcel 1 to Meridian, and his decision is not supported by substantial and credible evidence.
-As a result, this Court should reverse the Court below and hold that annexation by Meridian of Parcel 1 is not reasonable and should not have been approved.
+After considering the indicia of reasonableness, the testimony and evidence introduced at trial, and applicable law, it is apparent that the Chancellor incorrectly determined that annexation of the PAA by Meridian is reasonable and should be approved.
+The Chancellor was manifestly wrong in granting the PAA to Meridian, and his decision is not supported by substantial and credible evidence.
+As a result, this Court should reverse the Court below and hold that annexation by Meridian of any portion of the PAA is not reasonable and should not have been approved.